 4. Add play to your day.
 Run around the yard with your kids or your dog (chase a squirrel).
 Put on your favorite pick-me-up song and dance.
 Grab three tennis balls and try to juggle them.
 Go for a bike ride.
 Build something out of Legos or Lincoln Logs – remember those?
 Write the lyrics to your life as a funny country song (and then share it with me!).

 5. Connect.
 Call an old friend you haven't talked to in a while.
 Invite a coworker to lunch.
-Drop a line -
+Drop a line - not by email but by good, old-fashioned pen and paper (wow, what a concept) - to someone you don't see often.

 6. Smile and laugh.
 Walk around your office and smile at your coworkers.
 They won't think you're strange (probably), just in a good mood.
 Several times a day, think of a funny joke or experience, and laugh.